AlexanderGyulev/SoftUni/Mini_Projects/GuessTheNumberGame/README.md

 Guess The Number Game

 # Description
 It's a simple game, created in Python - the program generates a random number between 1 and 50, and the user has to guess it.
 If the number guessed by the user is incorrect, the program will provide a hint.
+The player also has a random chance of winning additional lives.
+After each incorrect number that the player has entered, the program prints the total lives left.

 ## There are 4 possible scenarios
 The number guessed by the user is lower than the random generated number - in which case, the program will display a text, saying that the guessed number is lower than the random number